SEO Management: Graphic of a rocket over a graph moving upward

 4. Technical SEO

-As the name suggests, this area of SEO can be quite intricate and complex.
-The goal of technical SEO is to ensure that search engines can crawl and index your website without any issues.
+Technical SEO can get a little complicated.
+The goal of technical SEO is to ensure that search engine crawlers can index your website without any issues.
 It encompasses elements like:

 • Website load speed and performance